stromseng/effective-progress/ROADMAP.md

 - [ ] Support failing tasks showing as red parts of the progress bar.
 Support Effect.all modes "validate" and "either"
 - [ ] Theme presets
 - [ ] Columns configuration
+- [ ] Add support for Effect.all Records, not only arrays.